chinmaySinghal/Deep-Atari/README.md

 # Deep-Atari
-Reinforcement Learning project for the Computational Coginitive Modelling class taught by Prof. Brenden Lake at NYU.
+Reinforcement Learning project for the Computational Cognitive Modelling class taught by Prof. Brenden Lake at NYU.

 <h2>About</h2>